 The UC3 program is expanding the scope and depth of the University of Arizona’s commitment to working with the greater Tucson communities on local environmental, sustainability, and climate action issues.
 We are focused on building and supporting multi-disciplinary cohorts of students, community members, staff, and faculty to mobilize and accelerate efforts to achieve climate resilience, environmental protection and social equity goals.

-The UC3 program is committed to providing a welcoming, diverse, and inclusive atmosphere, and to developing a diverse workforce to tackle today’s pressing problems.
-Mentorship will be provided in a flexible manner to tailor to interns’ needs and support personal and professional development and successful project outcomes.
+The UC3 Collaborative Sustainability Fellowship Program is committed to providing a welcoming, diverse, and inclusive atmosphere, and to developing a diverse workforce to tackle today’s pressing problems.
+Mentorship will be provided in a flexible and tailored manner to support personal and professional development and successful project outcomes.
 Through this fellowship program, UC3 aims to promote regional sustainability action, partnership building, science communication, and experiential learning opportunities for participants from the University of Arizona and surrounding communities.

 The upcoming program will generally overlap with the 2021-2022 academic calendar (August 2021-June 2022).
-While there is a defined set of project milestones and expectations as part of the Program Requirements for cohort members, this is a flexible program with opportunity to wrap up projects earlier than the end date as needed.
+While there is a defined set of project milestones and expectations as part of the Program Requirements for UC3 Fellows, this is a flexible program with opportunity to wrap up projects earlier than the end date as needed.